Ethxnzxo/WHSTechNotes/journal.md

 AI selfdriving can be bad because unexpected things can ahppen before the AI can react that a human can react fastert too

+# December 15, 2025

+My plans for the upcoming break is to sleep open presents and hang out with family during and before christmas.